 I’m travelling between London and Cornwall.
 Will I need to use a bus?

-You will only need to use our replacement buses if you are travelling to/from Redruth, Camborne, Hayle, St Erth, Penzance and any station on the St Ives Bay Line.
-Trains will continue to run elsewhere in Cornwall.
+From Monday 7 to Sunday 13 March, you will only need to use our replacement buses if you are travelling to/from Redruth, Camborne, Hayle, St Erth, Penzance and any station on the St Ives Bay Line.

-An hourly service will run.
+An hourly service will run on main line between Plymouth and St Austell/Truro.
 This will be made up of:

 one long-distance train every two hours to/from London Paddington

 one local train every two hours (with additional trains at peak times)